haku1gh/UltraStar.Core/doc/thoughts.md

 - FFmpeg 4.2.2
   - License: LGPL 3.0
-  - Use for: decode video; decode audio
+  - Use for: decode video; decode audio, decode images, resize images
 - BASS 2.4.15
   - License: custom, free for non commercial use
   - Use for: record audio; play audio; use DSP framework for audio streams